Soaring to New Heights in Room 6

 In this unit, students will be exploring different solids, liquids, and small solids in various settings.
 Students will be using properties to describe, identify, sort, and compare and contrast the materials.
 By the end of this unit, students will be able to differentiate between solids and liquids.

 Health: Second Step – Unit 2

 By second grade, students have gained a sense of independence and self-awareness and are ready to start solving problems on their own.
 The research based Second Step program helps them acquire skills that can lead to gains in confidence and school success.
 The second unit focuses on empathy.
 Students will participate in activities to help them identify feelings, be more confident, respect different preferences, show compassion and predict feelings.
-Our second graders will also participate in Superflex lessons and class meetings.
+Our second graders will also participate in class meetings.
+We celebrate our Star Students weekly.